top of page

 Chelsea Hall School is a unique specialist school for primary-aged students with mild to moderate, and sometimes multiple, learning needs.
 A primary diagnosis of autism, ADHD, or global developmental delay are just some of the complex profiles you would be working with in a role with us.

 We are seeking to recruit an energetic primary school SEN teacher to join our dedicated team.
 You will be passionate about supporting children with SEN and committed to providing them with the best educational support possible.
-You will be working in close partnership with our teachers, therapists, other teaching assistants and parents.
+You will be working in close partnership with our teachers, therapists, teaching assistants and parents.

 The ideal applicant will have experience working with children with Social, Emotional and Mental Health needs.
 You will have a calm, patient approach with the ability to engage well with pupils.
 Experience of positive behaviour management and behaviour de-escalation is crucial to this position.